luguina/Getting-and-Cleaning-Data-Course-Project/README.md

 This readme file explains how the script works in order to prepare tidy data from a raw data set of _Human Activity Recognition Using Smartphones_.

 This script should be able to use the data from this [link](https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip) and:
 1. Merge the training and the test sets to create one data set, extracting only the measurements on the mean and standard deviation for each measurement.
 2. Use descriptive activity names to name the activities in the data set
-3. Appropriately label the data set with descriptive variable names.
+3. Appropriately label the data set with descriptive variable names
-4. creates a second, independent tidy data from the result of 1+2+3 and set with the average of each variable for each activity and each subject.
+4. creates a second, independent tidy data from the result of 1+2+3 and set with the average of each variable for each activity and each subject

 **Note:** This script can be run as long as the original data sets are in the R working directory.
 A full description is available at this [site](http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones).